How to Prep for Sod Installation

 Spread whatever amounts and types of soil treatments were called for in your soil testing results.
 Common soil amendments are lime (to increase soil pH), sulfur (to lower soil pH), gypsum (to flush salts from soil) and compost (to improve soil health and structure).

-Till as needed
+Till as Needed

 If your soil requires soil amendments, it’s a good idea to till the soil a couple of inches deep to work them into the soil.
 And if the soil is compacted, the new grass will do much better if you loosen the top couple of inches so roots can more easily penetrate.
 Tilling isn’t necessary if your soil is sandy or loamy and no amendments were needed.
-These are the best-reviewed tillers on Amazon.

-Rake and remove debris
+Rake and Remove Debris

 Pick up roots, lawn debris and stones larger than a quarter.
 Then rake to level off ridges and high spots, making the soil as smooth as possible.
 Uneven spots will telegraph through your new sod, and debris will prevent root-to-soil contact.
 Air spaces beneath the turf will kill the grass above it.